-13. Deficiency in amount of detail provided during the consultation
+15. Deficiency in amount of detail provided during the consultation

 - Not enough has been done to inform the residents of the impacts; - The consultation only covers the Proposed Scheme and not the concept.
-It is unclear what purpose the BRT system serves.
-The results of the previous consultation, which dealt with the BRT concept, have neither been published nor taken into account; - Consultation with residents deemed inadequate; and

-Many questions regarding the route/pricing/impacts/funding/pricing remain unanswered.
+It is unclear what purpose the BRT system serves; - The results of the previous consultation, which dealt with the BRT concept, have neither been published nor taken into account; - Pricing and plans for financial provision of the service have been omitted; - Future demand has been over-estimated and forecasts are not credible because no supporting data have been provided; - Consultation with residents deemed inadequate; and - Many questions regarding the route/pricing/impacts/funding/pricing remain unanswered.

-14. Improve existing services/amenities
+16. Improve existing services/amenities

-- Any walls taken down must be replaced and the appearance improved; - Existing infrastructure for buses, cyclists, and even the roads themselves should be improved; - Dublin Bus services should be improved and then the BRT would not be needed: - Dublin City Council did not improve roads and general appearance in the vicinity of Collins Avenue after the building of the Port Tunnel and there are concerns over this for the BRT; - Upgrade the roads in Drumcondra whilst building the BRT lanes; - Upgrade traffic lights for pedestrians adjacent to Iveragh Road; - Improve cycling infrastructure; - Better regulation and higher frequency of existing bus services would be sufficient; - Dublin Bus could also save time if they introduced off-vehicle fare collection; and - Dublin Airport is already served by a number of express routes to city.
+- Any walls taken down must be replaced and the appearance improved; - Existing infrastructure for buses, cyclists, and even the roads themselves should be improved; - Dublin Bus services should be improved and then the BRT would not be needed; - Dublin City Council did not improve roads and general appearance in the vicinity of Collins Avenue after the building of the Port Tunnel and there are concerns over this for the BRT; - Upgrade the roads in Drumcondra whilst building the BRT lanes; - Upgrade traffic lights for pedestrians adjacent to Iveragh Road; - Improve cycling infrastructure; - Better regulation and higher frequency of existing bus services would be sufficient: - Dublin Bus could also save time if they introduced off-vehicle fare collection; and - Dublin Airport is already served by a number of express routes to city.
 It would be better to spend money on improving their frequency.